 Sasha Burl

-SolicitorThe contentious probate solicitors at Wellers are ready to help with all aspects of a disputed probate, whether that be disputing the validity of a Will, an Inheritance Act claim where the Will does not give sufficient financial provision for a family member or a dispute about the duties of a Trustee or Executors.
+Our contentious probate solicitors are ready to help with all aspects of a disputed probate, whether that be disputing the validity of a will, an Inheritance Act claim where the will does not give sufficient financial provision for a family member, or a dispute about the duties of a trustee or executors.

 We aim to set a new standard and change perceptions of what it means to be a responsible law firm and become leaders in client-focused, full-service legal guidance for you and your family